B i o g r a p h y

 Ms. Wu received her bachelor and master degrees in piano performance at the University of Georgia, under the tutelage of Russian pianist Evgeny Rivkin.
 In 1999 she was a winner of the UGA Concerto Competition and Atlanta Steinway Society Scholarship.
 A member of Pi Kappa Lambda, she received the Athon-Hughes-Cook Piano Pedagogy Scholarship Award in 2002.
 Ms. Wu was a member of Contemporary Chamber Ensemble at the University of Georgia.
 In 2005, she was winner of the Franz Liszt Award, and Outstanding Performer at GMTA Senior College Division.
 Most recently in 2017, Ms. Wu was an Honorable Mention at the James Ramos International Video Competition.

 In her career, Ms. Wu has appeared in many solo and chamber recitals throughout the United States.
 Her most recent appearances include the Chinese Christian Herald Mission Center in Flushing, New York, PepsiCo Concert Hall in Fort Worth, Texas, Bonneville Chamber Music Festival in Ogden, Utah, and Franz Liszt Festival in Athens, Georgia.
 A member of the piano faculty at Blue Lake Fine Arts Camp in the summer months, Ms. Wu currently lives in Los Angeles, California where she is a Music Teacher at the Los Angeles County High School for the Arts (LACHSA), Teaching Artist for Crescendo Young Musicians Guild (CYMG), Chairperson for MTAC Los Angeles Branch VOCE Festival, and the Music Director at Village Presbyterian Church.
-A member of the Music Teachers' Association of California (MTAC) and Music Teachers National Association (MTNA), she continues to teach and perform solo and in collaboration.
+A member of the Music Teachers' Association of California (MTAC) and Music Teachers National Association (MTNA), and a duo founding member with cellist, Liz Elliot, she continues to teach and perform solo and in collaboration.